adrianlukaszek1992/sfdx-git-delta/README.md

 const sgd = require('sfdx-git-delta')

 const work = sgd({
+  message: '', // commit message to get commits for
   to: '', // commit sha to where the diff is done.
 Default : HEAD
   from: '', // commit sha from where the diff is done.
 Default : git rev-list --max-parents=0 HEAD
   output: '', // source package specific output.
 Default : ./output